 ACL vs MCL Tear: What’s the Difference?

 Two of the most frequently encountered knee injuries are tears of the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL).
 While both injuries involve ligament damage and can result in pain and instability, they differ in their causes, symptoms, and treatment approaches.
-In this guide, we’ll explore the key differences between ACL and MCL tears to help you better understand these injuries and make informed decisions about your care.
+In this guide, we'll explore the key differences between ACL and MCL injuries to help you better understand these injuries and make informed decisions about your care.

-Key Differences Between an ACL vs MCL Tear
+Key Differences Between an ACL vs. MCL Tear

-The ACL, or the anterior cruciate ligament, is in the center of the knee connecting your thigh bone (femur) to your shin bone (tibia).
+The ACL, or the anterior cruciate ligament, is in the center of the knee, connecting your thigh bone (femur) to your shin bone (tibia).
 It helps to keep your knee steady and prevents it from turning too far.
 The MCL, or the medial collateral ligament, runs along the inner side of the knee joint.
 It helps your knee to rotate and keeps it from bending too far inward.

 What Is the ACL?